 Advertising and promotional information presented to visitors on our websites and our other marketing activities are subject to federal and state consumer protection laws that regulate unfair and deceptive practices.
 There are a variety of state and federal restrictions on the marketing activities conducted by telephone, the mail or by email, or over the internet, including the Telemarketing Sales Rule, state telemarketing laws, federal and state privacy laws, the CAN-SPAM Act, and the Federal Trade Commission Act and its accompanying regulations and guidelines.
 In addition, some of our clients operate in regulated industries, particularly in our financial services, education and medical verticals.
 For example, the U.S. Real Estate Settlement Procedures Act, or RESPA, regulates the payments that may be made to mortgage brokers.
 While we do not engage in the activities of a traditional mortgage broker, we are licensed as a mortgage broker in 25 states for our online marketing activities.
 In our education vertical, our clients are subject to the U.S. Higher Education Act, which, among other things, prohibits incentive compensation in recruiting students.
 The U.S. Department of Education is currently engaged in a negotiated rulemaking process in which it has suggested repealing all existing safe harbors regarding incentive compensation in recruiting, including the Internet safe harbor.
-While we believe that our fee per lead model does not constitute incentive compensation for purposes of the Higher Education Act, the results of the negotiated rulemaking could impact how we are paid for leads by clients in our education vertical and could also impact our education clients and their marketing practices.
-In our medical vertical, our medical device and supplies clients are subject to state and federal anti-kickback statutes that prohibit payment for referrals.
-While we believe our matching of prospective customers with our clients and the manner in which we are paid for these activities complies with these and other a
+While we believe that our fee per lead model does not constitute incentive compensation clients and their marketing practices.
+In our medical vertical, our medical device and supplies clients are subject to state and federal and-tick/cback statutes that prohibit payment for referrals.
+While we believe our matching of prospective customers with our clients and the manner in which we are paid for these activities complies with these and other applicability is not always clear.
+The rules and regulations are complex and may be subject to different interpretations by courts or other governmental authorities.
+We might unintentionaly viola